evangboucher/DynaDoc/README.md

 When possible please make the URL a hyper link.
 It is important that with any distribution of DynaDoc you include an unmodified copy of the NOTICE.txt and LICENSE file with the distribution.

-This site gives a good overview of the license (this is not legal advice!): [CPAL-1.0](https://tldrlegal.com/license/common-public-attribution-license-version-1.0-(cpal-1.0)#summary)
+This site gives a good overview of the license (this is not legal advice!):
+<a href="https://tldrlegal.com/license/common-public-attribution-license-version-1.0-(cpal-1.0)#summary" target="_blank">CPAL-1.0</a>

 Please read for full license.
 The above License section is only meant to help you understand what is expected.
 Do not consider the above sentences legal advice for any reason.
 Thanks!